 When I was little I was fascinated by animals but never paid much attention to birds.
 The love for our feathered friends came along with the love for photography.
-You may know that I am very much interested in ravens and crows but there is an other bird that I very much love and have become attached.
+You may know that I am very much interested in ravens and crows but there is another bird that I very much love and have become attached to.
 The talk is about the woodpecker.
-I did some research and I have picked some interesting tales of the various cultures to give an idea on woodpecker symbolism.
+I did some research and I have picked some interesting tales of the various cultures to give an idea of woodpecker symbolism.

-If woodpeckers are important to you, regardless of religious or spiritual or symbolic beliefs, I would love to here back from you.
+If woodpeckers are important to you, regardless of religious or spiritual, or symbolic beliefs, I would love to hear back from you.

 Table of content

 - Woodpecker symbolism in fairy tales, fables, poems, and literature